The Monkey Bin

 A Galaxy is a massive collection of gas, dust, and billions of stars and their solar systems, all held together by gravity.

-A Solar System is a system formed by a star and the celestial bodies that spin around it (such as planets, asteroids and moons).
+is a system formed by a star and the celestial bodies that spin around it (such as planets, asteroids and moons).

 Most of these stars have at least one planet orbiting them.
 In our solar system, the Sun is the star and the eight planets move around it.